Alerts and trail status

 Applicable:2024-01-03

 At the southern end of Pakiri Beach immediately before Pakiri River Te Araroa 2023-24 Map 26 published in August showed a line crossing a corner of private land.
 With shifting sandbanks and changing land ownership this is no longer correct.
-[UPDATE 24th November] The website maps were updated 22nd November and now show the correct route.
-The Trail App on iPhone shows the amended route as below.
-The update maps are used in the Te Araroa Notes and Maps app.
-At the time of writing the Trail App on Android has not been updated.
-FarOut on iPhone and Android is using the old map.
-An update is expected
+The website maps were updated 22nd November and now show the correct route.
+The Trail App on iPhone and Android shows the amended route as below.
+The updated maps are used in the Te Araroa Notes and Maps app.

 It is necessary to continue past the river mouth (southbound) before turning inland along the riverbank for 400 metres.
 After crossing a the small tidal steam follow the short track away from the river and walk beside the holiday park boundary fence for 100 metres to the signpost.
 Cross the fence into the picnic area on the corner of Pakiri River Road